symbol/symbol-docs/source/guides/account/converting-an-account-to-multisig.rst

 Background
 **********

 Alice and Bob live together and have separate :doc:`accounts <../../concepts/account>`.
-They also have a shared account so that if Bob is out shopping, he can buy groceries for both him and Alice.
+They also have a shared account so that if Bob is out shopping, he can buy groceries for both himself and Alice.

 This shared account is in NEM translated as 1-of-2 multisig, meaning that one cosignatory needs to cosign the transaction to be included in a block.